Here's a quick guide to where to put your bike when you hit the open road to head to new trails.

 There are also towball mounted options, like the Thule Velo Compact.
 We used one for a visit to Tropical North Queensland, and as it mounts onto a towball it was easy to fit.
 It also had lights built in, and a place for a number plate.
 This keeps you legal, and it's an important point to remember for almost every state.
 Your number plate needs to be visible, as doe your lights and indicators.
 The Thule Euroway G2 is also well worth a look.

 The Thule EasyFold XT 3 can take 3 bikes with a 60kg total load, so feel free to put a couple of eMTBs on there.
-At about $1500 it's not cheap, but it is sturdy and has a light board and plate holder all ready to go.
+At about $1599 it's not cheap, but it is sturdy and has a light board and plate holder all ready to go.
+This rack clamps the frames and wheels, so there is a little bit of tetris to get the frame clamps just right.
+They are torque limited so you're not about to crush a carbon frame.
+Get more details direct from Thule.

 If you don't have a tow ball or hitch mount option, there are countless racks that strap onto the car.
 Some strap on and have a tray to support the wheelbase, others have 2 or 3 cradles for top tubes.
 The real caution here is make sure the design works for your bike.
 We reviewed the Yakima King Joe Pro and loved it, but it does depend on your frame design as to how well it will work.
 The other question is - did you secure it properly?
 That's a hard one to get out of your mind.